davixdedem/StarlinuX/README.md

 One of the main goals of this project is power saving, because StarlinuX replaced the original Starlink router, which has a higher power consumption compared to the low cost <b>Single Board Computer</b> we’re working on.
 As a matter of fact, most of the Starlink vanlifer users might be interested in this project as the power is a critical point they used to facing every day when they travel, and that’s now something very reachable.
-Just buy the PoE(Power over Ethernet) which powers up all your items from 12v switching to 46v avoiding any A.C inverter.<br>
+Just buy the PoE(Power over Ethernet) which powers up all your items from 12v avoiding any A.C inverter.<br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>